-The LESA effect is not "switched off" by the appearance of strong SASI activity, a surprising finding because one would imagine that violent sloshing and spiral modes would interrupt the feedback loop which is the driving cause for LESA.
-However, LESA has substantial inertia built into its machinery, where the $Y_e$ distribution and related PNS convection asymmetry play the role of a flywheel that keeps going even if the driving engine has been temporarily disabled.
+The LESA effect is not "switched off" by the appearance of strong SASI activity, a surprising finding because one might imagine that violent sloshing and spiral modes could interrupt the feedback loop which is the driving cause for LESA.
+However, LESA has substantial inertia built into its machinery, where the Y_e distribution and related PNS convection asymmetry play the role of a flywheel that keeps going even if the driving engine has been temporarily disabled.
 Once SASI has subsided, the continuing asymmetric lepton emission from the PNS region quickly restarts the engine and puts the feedback loop back into operation.
-This picture is not necessarily contradicted by the observation that the onset of SASI can considerably shift the LESA dipole direction as seen, for example, at 170 ms p.b. in the $27 M{\odot}$ model (bottom right panel in Fig. 3.).
+This picture is not necessarily contradicted by the observation that the onset of SASI can considerably shift the LESA dipole direction as seen, for example, after 170 ms p.b. in the 27 M{\odot} model (bottom right panel in Fig. 3).
+In fact, if our picture of an outer feedback loop coupled to asymmetric mass accretion is correct, one would expect that massive, large-scale perturbations of the postshock accretion flow like those connected to the onset and presence of violent SASI episodes can lead to a drift of the direction of